cilium/cilium/Documentation/concepts/networking.rst

   combination with the ``--allocate-node-cidrs`` option then this is configured automatically for IPv4 prefixes.

-.. note:: Use of direct routing mode currently only offers identity based
+.. note:: Use of direct routing mode with advanced policy use cases such as
-          security policy enforcement for IPv6 where the security identity is stored in the flowlabel.
-IPv4 is currently not supported and thus security must be enforced using CIDR policy rules.
+          L7 policies is currently beta.
+Please provide feedback and file a GitHub issue if you experience any problems.

 .. _AWS VPC Route Tables: http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Route_Tables.html